belantmockup/jict/README.md

 Handling 95 million tons of cargo and vessel for more than 57,000 vessels last year.
 PT.
 PELINDO II has a tremendous potential to develop its business in future.

-For JICT terminals, measuring KPIs to improve operational efficiencies and productivity is crucial.
+For JICT, measuring KPIs (Key Performances Indicators) or Dashboards to improve operational efficiencies and productivity is crucial.
 The best way to evaluate the relevance of a KPI is to use the SMART criteria.
-SMART are stands for
+SMART are stands for,

 * Specific
 * Measurable